-Fes was founded in the 9th century and reached its apogee as the capital of the Marinid Dynasty in the 13th and 14th centuries, from which its urban fabric and major monuments date.
+Fes was founded in the 9th century and reached its apogee as the capital of the Marinid Dynasty in the 13th and 14th centuries.
+Major monuments in Fes date to that era.
 It also hosts the world’s oldest university, University of Al Quaraouiyine.
-We’ll spend several days in Fes, sleeping in a charming riad in the old medina area, and we’ll explore the mosques, madrasas and souks with their highly decorated mosaic walls.
+We’ll spend several days in Fes, sleeping in a charming riad in the old medina area, and explore the mosques, madrasas and souks with their highly decorated mosaic walls.
 This medina is much calmer than the one in Marrakech.
 Craftsmen still work and sell their products here, and like others, this medina is divided into areas by trade—the leather crafters, ceramicists and so forth.
 Wander in the medina to find traditional arts of Morocco: carpets, leather slippers, brass lanterns, or antique silver jewelry.

-Tour Price: $4850
+Tour Price: $ 5495

-Single Supplement: $985
+Single Supplement: $ 995

 Includes the following: